A semimetallic square-octagon (fes) two-dimensional polymer with high mobility: Results

-In order to evaluate the topological properties of the atomistic 2D polymers, we have fitted the TB parameters in our Hamiltonian in Eq.~\ref{eq:H0} and Eq.~\ref{eq:HSOC} to the four characteristic \textbf{fes}-like bands obtained from the DFT calculations around the Fermi level.
-For any \textbf{fes} net, there are two possible touching points in the first Brillouin zone, which are related by inversion symmetry: Either formed by a combination of two or three of the lower bands at $M$ or of the upper bands at $\mathit{\Gamma}$ as shown in Fig.~\ref{fig:fes-neighbors}.
-Herein, we focus on the region around $M$, which is closer to the Fermi level than the feature observed at $\mathit{\Gamma}$.
-As an example, we consider the 2D polymer as shown in Fig.~\ref{fig:atomistic-bands}(a).
-The extracted TB band structure, as well as the Berry curvature flux $\Omega_n(\mathbf{k})$ for each band are shown in Fig.~\ref{fig:berryFlux_transport}(a) (see SI section~S3~\cite{SI} for details).
-Close to $M$, there is a strong enhancement of $\Omega_n(\mathbf{k})$ on the two lowest bands (green and blue), which have opposite signs and behave very similar to the case of the Haldane model on the \textbf{hcb} lattice at the high-symmetry points in the Brillouin zone at $K$ and $K^{'}$.
-The third band (purple), which is very close in energy to the others, carries almost no $\Omega_n(\mathbf{k})$.
-As shown in Fig.~\ref{fig:berryFlux_transport}(b), inserting two \ch{C2} units as a linker pushes the two middle bands (blue and purple) slightly upwards, increasing the distance in the energy spectrum to the lowest bands (green).
+In order to investigate the topological properties of the proposed 2D polymers, a TB model was extracted from each ab initio band structure (see SI section~\ref{sec:tb-fitting} for details).
+Exemplary for the other structures, the 2D polymers with carbonyl bridge group without linear linker (cf.~Fig~\ref{fig:atomistic-bands}b) and with two \ch{C2} units in the linear linker (cf.~Fig~\ref{fig:atomistic-bands}d) are assessed.
+In Fig.~\ref{fig:berryFlux_transport}, the Berry curvature flux $\Omega_n(\mathbf{k})$ for each band is shown (see SI section~\ref{sec:berry} for details).
+For the polymer without linear linker, there is a strong enhancement of $\Omega_n(\mathbf{k})$ on the two lowest bands (green and blue) close to the $M$ point.
+These fluxes have opposite signs and behave very similar to the case of the Haldane model on the \textbf{hcb} lattice at $K$ and $K^{'}$.
+The third band (purple), which is very close in energy, carries almost no $\Omega_n(\mathbf{k})$.
+As shown in Fig.~\ref{fig:berryFlux_transport}(b), inserting two \ch{C2} units as a linker pushes the two middle bands (blue and purple) slightly upwards, creating a band gap to the lowest bands (green).
 Additionally, and more importantly, there is a strong redistribution of $\Omega_n(\mathbf{k})$ to the second highest band (purple), which previously carried almost no contribution at all.
 As a consequence, the Dirac cone sits higher in energy, not because of an overall shift in energy, but because of a transfer of $\Omega_n(\mathbf{k})$ to bands that naturally occupy states closer to the Fermi level.
 Topological features in the bulk only enforce topologically protected edge states if they sit directly at or very close to the Fermi level.
 Thus, this feature is more accessible without any external field or charge carrier doping.
-However, if chemical alteration is too drastic, the Berry curvature flux transfer can become obstructed (cf. SI section S3~\cite{SI}).
+However, if chemical alteration is too drastic, the Berry curvature flux transfer can become obstructed (cf. SI section \ref{sec:obstructberry}~\cite{SI}).